UMM-CSci-Systems/Currency-exchange-RPC/README.md

    ./gradlew --console=plain --quiet run
 ```

+:information_source: The use of `gradlew` instead of `gradle` may seem
+confusing. `gradlew` is a _wrapper_ (hence the `w`) script that actually
+downloads and installs (in your project's `.gradle` directory) the appropriate
+version of `gradle` and runs that local version.
+This ensures consistency
+across machines and setups.

 You don't strictly need `--console=plain --quiet`, but including them will
 reduce the amount of noise that `gradle` outputs.